-I reserve an ample number of spots to accept Blue Cross, Cigna, and United Healthcare.
-I will be glad to connect you with our administrative assistant to help you to determine if your plan is in-network.
+Psychotherapy is a priceless experience.
 While you may prefer to utilize insurance to pay for therapy, it is important to recognize that a therapeutic relationship is a relationship above all.

 The relationship between you and the trusted therapist becomes the decisive factor in helping you to address challenges that brought you into treatment.
 Insurance companies can intrude upon such relationships by requiring paperwork from both patient and therapist, determining the reimbursement amounts that have generally not changed in decades, and may even be placing restrictions upon the frequency and duration of treatment.

-Using in-network benefits or insurance in general is not the only way to have access to therapy.
-I offer an equitable fee structure to fit your financial needs, so that, together, we will set the fee that make you feel empowered about your treatment.
-If you have out-of-network benefits and choose to use them, I provide an invoice superbill monthly to submit toward deductibles.
-To learn more about the differences of in- and out-of-network benefits see the article below.
+If you want to pay for therapy without using insurance, or if you have out-of-network benefits and choose to use them, I provide an invoice superbill monthly to submit toward deductibles.
+To learn more about the differences between in- and out-of-network benefits see the article below.